Life and Times (Jim Croce album)

-Life and Times is the fourth studio album by American singer-songwriter Jim Croce, released in July 1973.
+Life and Times is the fourth studio album by American singer-songwriter Jim Croce, released in January 1973.
 The album contains the No. 1 Billboard chart hit "Bad, Bad Leroy Brown".
-Croce was nominated for two 1973 Grammy awards in the "Pop Male Vocalist" and "Record of the Year" categories for the song "Bad, Bad Leroy Brown".
-It was Croce's final album to be released during his lifetime.
+Croce was nominated for two 1973 Grammy Awards in the "Pop Male Vocalist" and "Record of the Year" categories for the song "Bad, Bad Leroy Brown".
+It would be the last album to be released during Croce's lifetime.

 Production

 The album was produced by Tommy West and Terry Cashman.

 Critical reception

 The New Rolling Stone Record Guide wrote: "Croce's nostalgic side began to take over and he started to produce strikingly impersonal experiments in the craft of sentiment.
 It fits him well."